aliannejadi/ClariQ/README.md

 ## Files
 Below we list the files in the repository:

-* `./data/train.tsv` and `./data/dev.tsv` are TSV files consisting of topics (queries), facets, questions, answers, clarification need labels,
+* `./data/train.tsv` and `./data/dev.tsv` are TSV files consisting of topics (queries), facets, clarifying questions, user's answers, and labels for how much clarification is needed (`clarification needs`).
-* `./data/test.tsv` is a TSV file consisting test topic ID's, as well as queries.
+* `./data/test.tsv` is a TSV file consisting of test topic ID's, as well as queries (text).
 * `./data/question_bank.tsv` is a TSV file containing all the questions in the collection, as well as their ID's.
 Participants' models should select questions from this file.
 * `./data/top10k_docs_dict.pkl.tar.gz` is a `dict` containing the top 10,000 document ID's retrieved from ClueWeb09 and ClueWeb12 collections for each topic.
 This may be used by the participants who wish to leverage documents content in their models.
 * `./data/single_turn_train_eval.pkl` is a `dict` containing the performance of each topic after asking a question and getting the answer.
 The evaluation tool that we provide uses this file to evaluate the selected questions.
 * `./src/clariq_eval_tool.py` is a python script to evaluate the runs.
 The participants may use this tool to evaluate their models on the `dev` set.
 We would use the same tool to evaluate the submitted runs on the `test` set.
 * `./sample_runs/` contains some sample runs and baselines.
-Among them, we have included the two oracle models `BestQuestion` and `WorstQuestion`, as well as the model choosing no question (`NoQuestion`).
+Among them, we have included the two oracle models `BestQuestion` and `WorstQuestion`, as well as `NoQuestion`, the model choosing no question.
 Participants may check these files as sample run files.
 Also, they could test the evaluation tool using these files.

 ## File Format

 ### `train.tsv`, `dev.tsv`:

 `train.tsv` and `dev.tsv` have the same format.
-They contain the topics, facets, questions, answers, and clarification need labels.
+They contain the topics, facets, questions, answers, and clarification need labels.
 These are considered to be the main files, containing the labels of the training set.
 Note that the `clarification needs` labels are already explicitly included in the files.
-Regarding the `question relevance` labels to each topic, these labels can be extracted implicitly from these files.
-In fact, each row only contains the questions that are considered to be relevant to a topic.
-Therefore, any other question is deemed irrelevant while computing Recall@k.
+Regarding the `question relevance` labels for each topic, these labels can be extracted inderictly: each row only contains the questions that are considered to be relevant to a topic.
+Therefore, any other question is deemed irrelevant while computing `Recall@k`.
 In the `train.tsv` and `dev.tsv` files, you will find these fields:

-* `topic_id`: the ID of the topic.
+* `topic_id`: the ID of the topic (query).
-* `query`: the query that initiates the conversation.
+* `query`: the query (text) that initiates the conversation.
 * `topic_desc`: a full description of the topic as it appears in the TREC Web Track data.
 * `clarification_need`: a label from 1 to 4, indicating how much it is needed to clarify a topic.
 If a query is self-contained and would not need any clarification, the label would be 1.
 While if a query is absolutely ambiguous, making it impossible for a search engine to guess the user's right intent before clarification, the label would be 4.
 * `facet_id`: the ID of the facet.